-Though password parameters reside in profiles, they are unaffected by RESOURCE LIMIT or ALTER SYSTEM and password management is always enabled.
+Though password parameters reside in profiles, they are unaffected by RESOURCE LIMIT OF ALTER SYSTEM and password management is always enabled.
 In Oracle Database, Database Resource Manager primarily handles resource allocations and restrictions.

-- Oracle Database Administrator's Guide for detailed information on managing resources - "Finding Information About Database Users and Profiles" on page 2-15 for viewing resource information - Oracle Database SQL Language Reference for information about ALTER SYSTEM or RESOURCE_LIMIT
+- Oracle Database Administrator's Guide for detailed information on managing resources - "Finding Information About Database Users and Profiles" on page 2-15 for viewing resource information - Oracle Database SQL Language Reference for information about ALTER SYSTEM OF RESOURCE LIMIT